nathanpitman/Personal-Website/src/content/posts/scratching-an-itch-to-build-a-game.md

 Is it finished?
 Definitley not.
 Will it ever be?
 Probably not!
 But it's playable, it's live, and it was made entirely on iOS using Replit.

-You can play it at [nathanpitman.github.io/CanonicalCaveAdventure](https://nathanpitman.github.io/CanonicalCaveAdventure/).
+You can play it at [nathanpitman.github.io/CanonicalCaveAdventure](https://nathanpitman.github.io/CanonicalCaveAdventure/) or dig into the code at [github.com/nathanpitman/CanonicalCaveAdventure](https://github.com/nathanpitman/CanonicalCaveAdventure)

-If you stumble into issues or problems, feel free to log an issue and I'll see what I can do! :)
+If you stumble into issues or problems, feel free to [log an issue](https://github.com/nathanpitman/CanonicalCaveAdventure/issues/new) and I'll see what I can do! :)